-Sculpture, Fine Art Metals & Ceramics
+Sculpture, Fine Art Metals and Ceramics

+ART 282: 3 s.h.
 Sculpture I (G1)

 An introduction to sculpture as a three-dimensional form of artistic expression through a variety of sculptural approaches.
 Covers the critical, the productive and the evaluative aspects of sculpture as art.
 Offered fall, spring.